p0pr0ck5/lua-resty-waf/README.md

 * **chainchild**: Defines a rule that is part of a rule chain.
 * **chainend**: Defines the last rule in the rule chain.
 * **nolog**: Do not create a log entry if a rule match occurs.
 This is most commonly used in rule chains, with rules that have the CHAIN action (to avoid unnecessarily large quantities of log entries).
+* **score**: Defines the score for a rule with the SCORE action.
+Must be a numeric value.
 * **skipend**: Ends a skip chain.
 Note that the rule containing this option will be included as part of the skip chain, e.g. it will not be processed.

 ###var